dinosaure/blogger/articles/reproducible.md

 ## `orb`

-[`orb` is the initial tool that will both launch the build and aggregate the information to define this famous context.
-From the latter, the user wants to restart the build and: 1) show for a different context (an update), the software remains the same 2) ensure that for the same context, the software remains the same 3) notify differences if 2 contexts do not produce the same software
+`orb` is the initial tool that will both launch the build and aggregate the information to define this famous context.
+From the latter, the user wants to restart the build and:
+1) show for a different context (an update), the software remains the same
+2) ensure that for the same context, the software remains the same
+3) notify differences if 2 contexts do not produce the same software

 In detail, `orb` expects an OPAM package which is rather straightforward for OCaml software.
 Indeed, one can introspect the reproducibility at several